Korean horror

-Korean horror films have been around since the early years of Korean cinema, however, it was not until the late 1990s that the genre began to experience a renewal.
-Many of the Korean horror films tend to focus on the suffering and the anguish of characters rather than focus on the explicit "blood and guts" aspect of horror.
-Korean horror features many of the same motifs, themes, and imagery as Japanese horror.
+Korean horror films have existed since the early years of Korean cinema, but the genre experienced a resurgence in the late 1990s.
+Many Korean horror films focus on the suffering and anguish of characters rather than on explicit gore and violence.
+Korean horror also employs motifs, themes, and imagery similar to those found in Japanese horror.

-Modern South Korean horror films are typically distinguished by stylish directing, themes of social commentary, and genre blending.
-The horror and thriller genres are cited as gaining international attention to South Korean Cinema.
+Modern South Korean horror is often characterized by stylistic direction, social commentary, and genre blending.
+The horror and thriller genres have played a significant role in attracting international attention to South Korean cinema.

-Several Korean horror films have been adapted into English-language Hollywood films such as Oldboy (2003), Into the Mirror (2003), and A Tale of Two Sisters (2003).
-Train to Busan (2016) and The Wailing (2016) are rumored to currently have remakes in talks for production.
+Several Korean horror films have been remade in Hollywood, including Oldboy (2013), Into the Mirror (2003), and A Tale of Two Sisters (2003).
+More recent titles such as Train to Busan (2016) have been the subject of English-language adaptation discussions: an American project titled The Last Train to New York was announced, though as of mid-2025 it is described as a spin-off set in the same shared universe rather than a direct remake.
+Additionally, acclaimed filmmaker Park Chan-wook is developing an English-language TV adaptation of Oldboy with Lionsgate Television.

 The female ghost

-The expression, "When a woman is full of resentment, she will bring frost in May and June" may offer some explanation for the popularity of the female ghost that is often featured in Korean horror films.
-Her deep feeling of resentment is cold enough to freeze the hot air that occurs during those months.
+According to the Korean expression Han, "When a woman is full of resentment, she will bring frost in May and June" and this may explain the popularity of the female ghost that is often featured in Korean horror films.
+Her deep feeling of resentment is supposed to be cold enough to freeze the hot air that occurs during those months.
 The woman's vengeance is a thing to be feared, thus becoming the object of horror.
 In the past women have been oppressed and ignored for so long that the horrific rage and vengeance we see in the films have been brought upon by the many years of repression.
 Another belief is that when a woman dies before she gets to enjoy the pleasures of marriage and having children, she will not be able to move on to the "other side".
-Instead she becomes trapped between the two worlds and causes horrific phenomena.
-The hierarchical domestic status a man's mother has and the often strained relationship with her daughter-in-laws in Korea is also used as a means of creating female villains in media.
-Films such as A Devilish Homicide (1965) and The Hole (1997 film) cast a murderous or cruel mother-in-law against the protagonist.
+Instead, she becomes trapped between the two worlds and causes horrific phenomena.
+The hierarchical domestic status a man's mother has and the often strained relationship with her daughtera-in-law in Korea is also used as a means of creating female villains in media.
+Films such as A Devilish Homicide (1965) and The Hole (1997) cast a murderous or cruel mother-in-law against the protagonist.

 Revenge

-South Korean cinema is known for violent thrillers with themes of revenge like Bedevilled, I Saw the Devil (2010), and The Vengeance Trilogy.
+South Korean cinema is known for violent thrillers with themes of revenge like Bedevilled, I Saw the Devil (2010) and The Vengeance Trilogy.
 Recent revenge films also tend to follow the characters seeking revenge rather than the protagonist being a victim of a vengeful ghost or person.
 The desire to create and see films about revenge is often explained as a result of social anger built up in a populace by South Korea's turbulent history.
-Park Chan-wook director of The Vengeance Trilogy has said that his revenge motivated movies serve as a reaction to Korean culture's traditional value of peace making and Forgiveness.
+Park Chan-wook, director of The Vengeance Trilogy, has said that his revenge-motivated movies serve as a reaction to Korean culture's traditional value of peacemaking and forgiveness.